paulsinclair51/briteTest/docs/Contributor_Guide.md

 ### 8.3.
 Brand Name and Tagline Replacement Workflow

-This workflow describes how to replace the brand name, tagline and other phrases throughout the repository (docs, branding, and logos) using automated scripts.
+This workflow describes how to replace the brand name, tagline, and other phrases throughout the repository (docs, branding, and logos) using automated scripts.

 #### Prerequisites